mcinteerj/rdbms-mdb-migration-workshop/guides/easy/aggregations/README.md

 > [$project](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) - Used to include/exclude/alter specific fields

+> [$set](https://docs.mongodb.com/manual/reference/operator/aggregation/set/index.html) - Used to add new fields to documents and output documents that contain all existing fields from the input documents and newly added fields

+> [$group](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) - Used to group or summarise data (e.g. generate a count value)

+> [$sort](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/) - Used to sort all input documents and return them to the pipeline in sorted order

+> [$limit](https://docs.mongodb.com/manual/reference/operator/aggregation/limit/) - Used to limit the number of documents passed to the next stage in the pipeline

+**Aggregation Operators**

 > [$dateFromString](https://docs.mongodb.com/manual/reference/operator/aggregation/dateFromString/) - Used to create a date value from a string

 > [$dateToParts](https://docs.mongodb.com/manual/reference/operator/aggregation/dateToParts/) - Used to separate a date value into its parts (e.g. day, hour, minute etc)

-> [$group](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) - Used to group or summarise data (e.g. generate a count value)

 > [$sum](https://docs.mongodb.com/manual/reference/operator/aggregation/sum/) - Used to add multiple number values together

-> [$sort](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/) - Used to sort all input documents and return them to the pipeline in sorted order

-> [$limit](https://docs.mongodb.com/manual/reference/operator/aggregation/limit/) - Used to limit the number of documents passed to the next stage in the pipeline
+> [$substr](https://docs.mongodb.com/manual/reference/operator/aggregation/substr/index.html) - Used to return the substring of a string

 ## Useful Links:
 1. SQL to MongoDB Mapping Chart: https://docs.mongodb.com/manual/reference/sql-comparison/